maxhoffmann/old-maximilianhoffmann.com/article/placeholder-selectors/_placeholder-selectors.md

 	background-color: red;
 }</code></pre>

-To sum up placeholder classes are not included in your compiled CSS so that you can prevent developers to use those classes in their HTML or building a framework of placeholder classes which will only be included if extended by another class.
+To sum up placeholder classes are not included in your compiled CSS so that you can prevent developers from using those classes in their HTML.
+It is also possible to build a framework solely out of placeholder classes, which will only be added to the compiled CSS if developers extend them.

 ### Further Reading